 According to the Daily Mail, issue dated 28 February 1977, the reason for this lack of interest on the continent was because "Dr Who is too terrifying for Europe".

 This newspaper article declared that: "DR WHO... will not be seen by European youngsters.
 He is too terrifying.
 "Our television is regarded as being too violent by the rest of Europe," Mr Brian Keyser, assistant head of sales for BBC Enterprises, said yesterday.
 "We have found it impossible to sell Dr Who..."
 Mr Keyser was speaking in Brighton, where the BBC presented a showcase of TV programmes for European buyers yesterday in the hope of raising £500,000.
 Dr Who will be shown to the delegates from 30 countries at Brighton this week.
 It has been sold in Canada and Australia, but there it is classified as adult-only viewing..."

-A few years later, a couple of countries - Denmark and Italy - did sample some Tom Baker stories in 1979/1980.
-But it really wasn't until the "Third Wave" in the late 1980s, that the BBC made any real breakthrough with selling the good Doctor to major players in Europe, such as France, Turkey, Spain, Greece, Poland and Germany.
+A few years later, two more European countries - Denmark and Italy - did sample some Tom Baker stories in 1979/1980.
+But it really wasn't until the "Third Wave" in the late 1980s, that the BBC made any real breakthrough with selling the good Doctor (mostly Tom Baker) to major players in Europe, such as France, Turkey, Spain, Greece, Poland and Germany.
 (Some of these sales would have only been possible after the BBC made 'dialogue-free' versions of the early Baker stories (initially for the sale to France in 1986) allowing for the programme to be dubbed into other languages.)

 WAVE THREE (after the European TV fair)

 - Germany (1989)